rihansah/movers-packers/README.md

 # Description

-Some Description!
-It is a website for movers and packers
+It is a website for movers and packers.
-It is designed by using html, css, js, bootstrap & django is used in backend sqlite is used as database provided by django
+It is designed by using html, css, js, bootstrap & django is used in backend. sqlite is used as database provided by django.

 # How to use